-- Discuss medical conditions, symptoms, limitations, activities of daily living and ability/inability to perform them - Ask the client if s/he is aware of anyone who would be willing to write an affidavit to support his medical claims (family/friends/co-workers) - Work with the client to write his/her own affidavit - ➤ Practitioner's Tip: The volunteer should be aware that additional meetings with the client may be necessary.
+- Ask the client if s/he is aware of anyone who would be willing to write an affidavit to support his medical claims (family/friends/co-workers) - Work with the client to write his/her own affidavit - Practitioner's Tip: The volunteer should be aware that additional meetings with the client may be necessary.
 Time may be a limiting factor to getting the necessary information in one meeting, as well as the stamina and motivation of the client.
 Additionally, the client may have information useful for updating the appeals, so s/he may wish to meet with the volunteer again.

-The client has 60 days from the date of the denial letter to file a Request for Hearing.
+The client has 60 days from the date of the denial letter to file a Request for Reconsideration.
 However, the volunteer should file the documents named above as soon as possible.
-Indicate in the cover letter that these documents will be supplemented in the near future with the client's medical records, supporting documents, and a brief arguing how the client meets the SSA's disability criteria.
+Indicate in the cover letter that these documents will be supplemented in the near future with the client's medical records and a letter brief.

-- ➤ Practitioner's Tip: Always file at the SSA office where the client initially applied for benefits.
-A volunteer who files documents elsewhere for short-term convenience risks many complications, including the loss of the client's file and/or delays. - > Practitioner's Tip: Always file by certified mail, return receipt requested, or file in person and obtain a date-stamped receipt for the filed documents.
+- Practitioner's Tip: Always file at the SSA office where the client initially applied for benefits.
+A volunteer who files documents elsewhere for short-term convenience risks many complications, including the loss of the client's file and/or delays. - Practitioner's Tip: Always file by certified mail, return receipt requested, or file in person and obtain a date-stamped receipt for the filed documents.
 It is not unusual for SSA to lose files and documents.
 Proof of receipt is well worth the effort and may prove critical for preserving a client's appeal rights.